Civil Engineering Global Programs

 CE 497: CE Study Abroad in a Specific Country (3 cr.)

-This is a 3 credit hour course that can be counted as a Technical Elective for CE students.
+This is a 3 credit hour course that can be counted as a Technical Elective for CE students once.
 A CE instructor leads the program and coordinates learning opportunities at a specific site.
 Lectures at local institutions are planned as well as sight-seeing tours.

 Previous CE Maymester CE 49700 study abroad trips: